Asbeyy/Asbeyy/README.md

-👋 Hi, I'm @Asbeyy, I speak 5 languages fluently: Italian, English, Spanish, French, and German.
+👋 Hi, I'm @Asbeyy, I speak 4 languages fluently: Italian, English, Spanish, French plus one but not so good, German. feel free to reach out in any on these.
 I believe that my multilingual skills gives me a unique perspective on problem-solving and allows me to communicate effectively with people from diverse backgrounds.

 👀 I'm interested in exploring new technologies and solving complex problems through code.
 I have a strong passion for Front-End development, and I'm proficient in a range of technologies such as JavaScript, React.js, Three.js, Node.js, Vite, Express.js, HTML, and CSS.